 - Fúquene Lagoon

-- Stop in the town of Sutatausa where you will learn about settlement history and visit some of the last remaining indigenous rock art in the region (20 minutes)
+- Stop in the town of Sutatausa to learn about indigenous rock art

 - Drive to lagoon (1 hr)

-- Workshop with a local artisan who will teach you how to make your own basket out of junco reeds (1 hr)
+- Workshop with a local artisan who will teach you how to make your own basket out of reeds (1 hour)

-- Stop in the traditional dairy town of Ubaté where you will have free time to visit the cathedral and try some delicious dairy products (20 minutes)
+- Stop in the dairy town of Ubaté where for a visit to the cathedral and to try some of its unique dairy products

 - Arrival is to Pan Pa Ya in Chapinero